Kristina01111000/Drws_site/README.md

 - try connecting wp forms to constant contact -> it should work, it is possible, need to go into settings of wp forms

 still getting emails from 4elifestyle

+See if fourissimo form can have an attachment added Try to stylize the form
+Remove email list option from fourissimo club sign up Promo page login button different color to stand out?
+Maybe leave it the way it is Add matching questions to other quizzes for 1 point Write welcome to 30 day challenge and also a second one, b/c most of them will be very similar, link to specific quick minutes, think of mini quotes
+Look in bigstock for quotes, embed it into email
+Make a google doc for emails